Brooklyn Nets Suspend Kyrie Irving After Star Refuses to Disavow Antisemitic Tweet

 Asked directly if he harbored antisemitic beliefs, Irving replied, “I respect all walks of life.
 I embrace all walks of life.
 That’s where I sit.”

-In their statement, the Nets said team officials had made “repeated attempts” to get Irving to understand the impact and harm he had caused.
+In their statement, the Nets said team officials had made “repeated attempts” to get Irving to understand the impact and harm he had recurrently caused since last week.

 “We were dismayed today, when given an opportunity in a media session, that Kyrie refused to unequivocally say he has no antisemitic beliefs, nor acknowledge specific hateful material in the film,” it continued.
 “This was not the first time he had the opportunity—but failed—to clarify.”